zekinah/Countdown-jquery/Readme.md

 #New Year Countdown

-##Javacript manipulation.
+##Javacript manipulation

 The picture are not mine.
-Credits to the owner.
+Credits to the owner

 ## Authors